 Cough: People taking enalapril may develop a dry, persistent cough that usually disappears only after stopping or lowering the enalapril dose.
 Be sure to tell your doctor of any cough that does not seem to be related to a usual cause.

-Children: The safety and effectiveness of this medication have not been established for children.
-Its use by children is not recommended.
+Children: The safety and effectiveness of this medication have not been established for infants and children with decreased kidney function.